eleemosynator/writeups/white_rabbit/readme.md

 'E'  -- ['5'] -> 'S'
 ```

-To recap, `good_rabbit.exe` expects to receive the three characters `'935'` one at a time,
+In summary, `good_rabbit.exe` expects to receive the three characters `'935'` one at a time,
 delivered separately to the ports 1337, 1338, 1339.
 It uses the received characters to decode
 a youtube reference which it then pops up.
 We can reverse engineer the part of `TlsCallback_0`
 that decodes the youtube reference, however it's a lot easier to write a Python script that